REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 I'm sure you think finding anything that's been looked for would be unlikely, but on my other show, Crime Junkie, we covered a case where evidence had supposedly been lost, but a listener had a connection to the department, got them to re-look, and boom, they found it.

 And it's literally solving the case and could get an innocent man out of prison.
+So, you know, maybe just take a peek if you can.

 Anyways, they also sent those strands of neighbor Fred's hair that they obtained to the FBI for processing, but nothing ended up coming of that.

-Although what they had from the scene was ultimately too limited to be of much value for comparison purposes, they did did feel confident that they didn't appear to be a match with friends.
+Although what they had from the scene was ultimately too limited to be of much value for comparison purposes, they did feel confident that they didn't appear to be a match with friends.

 After that, things slowed down because police felt like they had exhausted every potential lead in Vilaine's case.